 - The terms and conditions should contain an objection to additional and different terms contained in any document presented by the other side, such as a purchase order or quotation.
 That’s because failure to object to such terms can either cause them to be incorporated into your contract or cause the default rules under Article 2 to govern.

-- In most cases, the terms and conditions should limit the other side’s acceptance of your “offer” to the terms contained in your document (i.e., a “my terms only” clause).
-The only situation I’ve been able to conceive of where a my terms only clause would hurt you is when your main concern is preventing the other side from reneging on the contract before it’s fully performed.
-That’s because the my terms only clause puts contract formation off until the parties perform.
+- In most cases, the terms and conditions should limit the other side’s acceptance of your “offer” to the terms contained in your document.
+The only situation I’ve been able to conceive of where doing so would hurt you is when your main concern is preventing the other side from reneging on the contract before it’s fully performed.
+That’s because the conditional acceptance puts contract formation off until the parties perform.

 - Present your terms and conditions to the other side as early in the process as possible, and the terms should be presented each time you send a document to the other side that relates to the transaction.